 - Whisk them together in a small mixing bowl.

 - Either serve immediately or cover and put in the fridge until you're ready to use.

 - This tartar sauce is good for up to 2 weeks in the fridge.

-- You can made this hours or days in advance.
-Doing so allows the flavor to fully blend making it taste even better.
+- You can make this hours or days in advance.
+Doing so allows the flavor to blend fully, making it taste even better.

 Thanks for stopping by!
 Before you go, be sure to check out a few of my most popular recipes!